gnilrets/gnilrets.github.io/_posts/2023-10-28-snowpark-udtf-adventure.markdown

 are just a wrapper around SQL, so there's really nothing you can do with Snowpark dataframes that you can't just do with SQL.
 Next, I looked at [User Defined Functions](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-introduction) (UDFs) and [User Defined Table Functions](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-tabular-functions) (UDTFs).
 Both of these function types allow a user to write Python, register the Python with Snowpark, and execute it in a SQL query.
 The main difference are:

 * UDFs are scalar functions.
-They take one input (which can include multiple parameters) and return a single value.
+They take one input record (which can include multiple parameters) and return a single value.
 * UDTFs can operate on multiple records at once and can return multiple records.

 While a rolling median function does not require us to change the number of rows that are sent to the function, it does require processing multiple